Magikcraft/mct1-server/README.md

 # MCT1 Server

-A repo to start a Minecraft for Type 1 Diabetes Server.
+Run a [Minecraft for Type 1 Diabetes](https://www.mct1.io) Server on your local machine.

 ## Prerequisites